lanefu/role-mac-hashi-local-dev/README.md

 * fabio gui: http://fabio.service.dc1.consul:9998/
 * due to nomad + mac docker limition.. view logs via `docker logs containername`
 * see `hashiparty.sh` in role `files/` for a start stop script
+* See notes in tips and tricks at bottom of page

 Using with fabio
 ---------------